GiaPhus/Streaming_Dashboard_pipeline/README.md

 Just a project to learn about Kafka and how realtime dashboard works.

+## Data Source

+This project uses the [Random User API](https://randomuser.me/api/) as a mock data source.
+The API generates random user profile data (name, gender, email, location, etc.), which is collected by Airflow and inserted into MySQL before being streamed through the pipeline.

 ## 📌 Project Overview
 This project demonstrates a simple real-time data pipeline using **Airflow**,**Docker**,**MySQL**, **Debezium**, **Kafka**, **Spark Streaming**, **Cassandra**, and **Grafana**.